 Both the hierarchy of controls, which we address in the following section of this article, and safety training, which we address in the section of this article after that, and which is the focus of this article, fit into this step of safety and health management.

-Here are 11 easy ways to get started, drawn from the OSHA document just mentioned:
+Here are some easy ways to get started, drawn from the OSHA document just mentioned:

 - Create a reporting system for safety observations, near misses, and incidents

 - Train employees to identify hazards

 - Collect ideas about hazard controls from all employees

 See this article to read more about implementing and operating a health and safety management system.